isomerpages/moe-greenwoodpri/_gwps-experience/Holistic Curriculum/Student Management.md

 - Other platforms creating awareness of the positive behaviors e.g. Assembly Talks

 **Intervention Support**

-·Providing proactive and preventive measures in supporting the students with high needs
+Providing proactive and preventive measures in supporting the students with high needs

 **Staff Support and Development**

-·Conducting workshops and sharing sessions to support and enhance staff capacity
+Conducting workshops and sharing sessions to support and enhance staff capacity

 <img src="/images/Small%20logo/gwps%20children%20(4).png" style="width:25%;float:right">